In

 On coins of Nicaea in Bithynia, Dionysus and his lover are shown riding in a biga accompanied, appropriately enough, by Eros.

 * Nicaea in Bithynia, coins of Julia Domna and Caracalla (on FORVM, not illustrated here).
-These are variants of a medallion-sized coin of Antoninus Pius (not illustrated), in which it is Tyche, not Ariadne, who is riding in the chariot with Dionysus.
-This refers to the foundation legend of the city, in which the nymph Nicaea is raped by Dionysus.
+These are variants of a medallion-sized coin of Antoninus Pius (not illustrated), in which it is Tyche, not Ariadne, who is riding in the chariot with Dionysus, a reference to the foundation legend of the city, in which the nymph Nicaea is raped by Dionysus.

-Æ 27, 7 h, 11.40 g.
+Æ 27, 7 h, 11.52 g.
 [Obv.
 IOYΛIA AYΓOYCTA.
 Draped bust of Julia Domna r.]
 Rev. NIKAIEΩN.
-Dionysus and the Tyche of Nicaea, wearing a turreted crown, riding r. in a biga of centaurs led by a satyr; Eros, standing on the back of one of the centaurs, faces them.
+Dionysus and Ariadne, wearing a turreted crown, riding r. in a biga of centaurs led by a satyr; Eros, standing on the back of one of the centaurs, faces them.

 Similar, Æ 27, 13.42 g.
 Describing this specimen of the coin, Wolfram Weiser sees a winged Hymen (rather than Eros) on the centaur's back (Gorny & Mosch, auction 306, 1135).
 (Photo courtesy of Lübke & Wiedemann KG).